 The County also provides Children’s Mental Health resources for children with severe emotional disturbances that may have been created or worsened by the separation.
 Per the website: “Mental health matters at every stage of life and requires an integrated continuum of services ranging from prevention to recovery.
 Sherburne County is committed to creating consistent quality, access and accountability for these services through comprehensive diagnostic assessments and evidence-based treatments that consider children’s characteristics, circumstances and culture.”

-Speak with an Experienced Sherburne County Divorce Attorney
+Experienced Sherburne County Divorce Attorneys

 The attorneys at the Brown Law Offices can help you regain peace of mind and clarity about your options.
 Call us for a confidential case evaluation at (763) 323-6555.